pfsense/docs/source/routing/index.rst

 *********************

 A core feature of any firewall or router is making decisions about where to send packets.
-In pfSense, gateways are hosts which forward traffic to other networks.
+In pfSense® software, gateways are hosts which forward traffic to other networks.
 Packets can be routed to a gateway based on their destination in a traditional way (static routes), based on firewall rule matching criteria (policy routing), or even to multiple gateways for load balancing or failover